davidtrussler/Pro-React-16_sportsstore/README.md

 This is based on Chapters 5 - 8 of Pro React 16 by Adam Freeman.

-## Prerequisites:
+## Prerequisites

 - [Node.js](https://nodejs.org/) - version 10.14.1
 - [Git](http://git-scm.com/)

-## To clone and set up the project locally:
+## To clone and set up the project locally

 - `git clone https://github.com/davidtrussler/Pro-React-16_sportsstore.git`
 - `cd Pro-React-16_sportsstore`
 - `npm install`
 - `npm start`

 `npm start` runs the app in the development mode.
 The page will reload if you make edits.
-You will also see any lint errors in the console.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 `npm test` launches the test runner in the interactive watch mode.

 ====

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts